Monte Carlo or Bust!: Plot

 In the 1920s, the Monte Carlo Rally attracts competitors from all over the world.
-Rivals from Britain, Italy, France and Germany find that their greatest competition comes from the United States in the form of Chester Schofield (Tony Curtis), who had won half of an automobile factory in a poker game with the late father of baronet Sir Cuthbert Ware-Armitage (Terry-Thomas).
+Rivals from Britain, Italy, France and Germany find that their greatest competition comes from the United States in the form of Chester Schofield, who had won half of an automobile factory in a poker game with Sir Percy, the late father of baronet Sir Cuthbert Ware-Armitage.
 Ware-Armitage has entered the race in a winner-take-all to exact revenge and win back the lost half of the company.

 The international cast of characters appear to mirror their national foibles.
 British Army officers Maj.
-Digby Dawlish (Peter Cook) and Lieut.
-Kit Barrington (Dudley Moore), who have entered to preserve the honour of the British Empire, drive an outlandish vehicle festooned with odd inventions.
-Italian policemen Angelo Pincelli (Walter Chiari) and Marcello Agosti (Lando Buzzanca) seem to be more interested in chasing three French women, led by Doctor Marie-Claude (Mireille Darc).
-The German entry from overbearing Willi Schickel (Gert Fröbe) and Otto Schwartz (Peer Schmidt) turn out to be convicts, driving with stolen gems on board.
+Digby Dawlish and Lieut.
+Kit Barrington, who have entered to preserve the honour of the British Empire, drive an outlandish vehicle festooned with odd inventions.
+Italian policemen Angelo Pincelli and Marcello Agosti seem to be more interested in chasing three French women, led by Doctor Marie-Claude.
+The German entry from overbearing Willi Schickel and Otto Schwartz turn out to be convicts, driving with stolen gems on board.

 As the race begins, the contestants find that not only are they in a 1,500-mile battle with each other, but dangerous roads and the elements including a massive avalanche, are just as formidable.
-Chester and his new co-driver, Betty (Susan Hampshire) end up duelling with Cuthbert.
+Chester and his new co-driver, Betty, end up duelling with Sir Cuthbert.
 Various misfortunes plague each of the contestants, with Cuthbert, poised to win, being disqualified for cheating, the British Army team blowing up, the Germans being arrested and Chester falling asleep at the wheel.
 In the end, the Italians are declared the winners and share their winnings with the French women's team to help people injured in the snowslide.
 Chester does eventually cross the finish line, albeit because Betty and some others have pushed his car.